stridecolossus/JOVE/doc/blog/part 4 - model demo/model.loader.md

 }
 ```

-Also note that the transient model contains an instance of JOVE model builder which is created by `builder` and can also be over-ridden as required.
+Note that the transient model contains an instance of a JOVE model builder which is created by `builder` and can also be over-ridden as required.

 The transient model itself is created by the protected `model` method which can be over-ridden to alter or extend the implementation.